edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/api-event-handling.md

 # Event Handling

+!!!
+Warning
+      Information in this page may be outdated.

 The device service shall be able to use at least one way to retrieve events out of the following:
 * **PullPoint** - "Pull" using the CreatePullPointSubscription and PullMessage operations
 * **BaseNotification** - "Push" using Notify, Subscribe and Renew operations from WSBaseNotification